alexanderbazhenoff/jenkins-shared-library/README.md

     // your pipeline code and call this object by 'CommonFunctions.<functionName>', e.g:
     CommonFunctions.cleanSshHostsFingerprints(env.IP_LIST.split(' ').toList())
-    // where IP_LIST is space separated string IP list which is defined by pipeline parameter IP_LIST }
+    // where IP_LIST is a space separated string IP list which is defined by pipeline
+    // parameter IP_LIST
+}
 ```
 3. Read `Groovydoc` in the comments of file(s), e.g: